 - As an organisation of over 5000 employees, the States of Guernsey can demonstrate that it can lead by example,'walk the walk' and take action to reduce carbon emissions.
 Lots of individual actions are already happening across service areas and show that large organisations can easily nudge and encourage sustainability.

-- The #justonething campaign will run over the month of February on States of Guernsey social media platforms, but anybody can use the #justonething hashtag to show that they are taking actions as individuals to improve future outcomes for everybody on the Island.
-Just take a selfie, explain your action and use the hashtag!
+- The #justonething campaign ran over the month of February on States of Guernsey social media platforms, with the #justonething hashtag to show what individuals are taking action to improve future outcomes for everybody on the Island.

 - A list of individual and service area initiatives that are taking place across the organisation is available in the downloads section.